aditya-190/Animated-Navigation-Drawer/README.md

 # Animated-Navigation-Drawer - Updated Version of SlidingRootNav

+Because the original library was deprecated, I converted all code to Kotlin and published to jitpack.io so that I can use them in my next projects.

 All the credit goes to Mr. Yaroslav Shevchuk

 The library is a DrawerLayout-like ViewGroup, where a "drawer" is hidden under the content view, which can be shifted to make the drawer visible.
 It doesn't provide you with a drawer builder.